ChristianCricchi/MilestoneProject1/README.md

 5. *How is offering difference from competitors?*
    1. How we differentiate ourselves from our competitors?

-### Strategy - How decide decide what keep and what do not keep.
+### Strategy - How decide what keep and what do not keep.
 1. It is important to make a list of oppportunities and prioritise them based on:
    1. *Importance*
       1. How crucial is that? the problem for the bussiness is solved?